"

 • The beat is a quarter note.

-• The division is two eighth notes.
+• The division consists of two eighth notes.
 Therefore, the borrowed division is three eighth-note triplets.

-• The stems are pointing down so the number “3” is added to the bottom (opposite the notehead).
-Because there is a beam, an added bracket is not necessary.
+• The stems point downward, so the number “3” is added to the bottom (opposite the notehead).
+Since there is a beam, an extra bracket is not necessary.

 • Example 7.2.2C: